The "Fack" - Frequently Asked Questions

 Relationship with Existing Open Source Projects:

 "Public Money, Public Code" primarily applies to new software development funded by public money.
 It does not retroactively apply to existing Open Source projects developed without public funding.
-However, The EuroStack Initiative recognizes the strategic importance of many existing projects and intends to:
+However, we recognize the strategic importance of many existing projects and intends to:

-Q: How will The EuroStack Initiative balance the need for rapid progress with the comprehensive, long-term nature of building a truly sovereign digital infrastructure?
+Q: How will The EuroStack Directory Project balance the need for rapid progress with the comprehensive, long-term nature of building a truly sovereign digital infrastructure?
 How will it manage expectations, especially regarding the potential for initial higher costs or less feature-rich solutions from European providers?

 Here's how we will proceed: